 Welcome to my website.
-You can read about me, my two novels (Killing Power and State of Resistance), and my aphantasia (lack of a mind’s eye).
-I’d be pleased to hear from you – use the Contact tab below.
+You can read about me, my three novels (Killing Power, State of Resistance and Dead Personal), and my aphantasia (lack of a mind’s eye).
+And you can read my short stories.

 About Elliot Finer